lavabit/magma/docs/magma-build.md

-# Build the magma.classic project
+# Build the magma project

 ## Load the Lavabit development environment

-The Lavabit development environment is distributed via a VM that is referenced near the bottom of the <https://github.com/Lavabit/magma.classic> page, **Downloads section**, **Magma Development Machine, v1.0.0**.
+The Lavabit development environment is distributed via a VM that is referenced near the bottom of the [Lavabit Project on Github] (<https://github.com/Lavabit/magma.classic>), **Downloads section**, **Magma Development Machine, v1.0.0**.
 Download and install the VM into your favorite VM manager.
 These instructions have been tested with `VMWare Fusion Pro 7` in Yosemite OSX, but several other VM managers have been used successfully on different OS platforms.
 Note: credentials for the `magma` user and `root` user are in the VM info file.

 ## Remove the original magma installation